thomaschsu/thomaschsu.github.io/README.md

-# Portfolio Bootstrap
+# Portfolio

-Portfolio made with Bootstrap that will be converted to my main portfolio after finishing.
+This is my newest portfolio.
+Built with BootStrap.
+I will continually update it as I please, but overall I am happy with how it is currently.